 OFA Authored or Created Work Products

 OFA Software Projects.
 An OFA Software Project is a project sanctioned by the OFA Board of Directors (”OFA Board”) and which is under the control and maintenance of the OFA.
 At the time of project approval, the OFA Board will identify an Open Source Initiative-approved license that will apply as the outbound license for that project.
 All software Contributions in connection with that project will be licensed on an ‘inbound = outbound’ basis.
 That is, Contributors will license their associated Contributions inbound to OFA under terms that are identical to the outbound license terms that OFA has selected for that project.
-If a Contributor includes additional or different terms as part of a Contribution, the additional or different terms are void unless OFA agrees otherwise in writing.
-In the event that an developsan OFA Software Project, the OFA Board may transition such a project to being an above.
-The OFA Board recognizes such an event by removing the software licensing provisions contained in this section and transitioning control of the licensing to the open source maintainers of any such project.
+Contributors will be required to provide a Developer Certificate of Origin statement (aka, a Signed-off-by: tag line) on all contributions.
+If a Contributor includes additional or different terms as part of a Contribution, the additional or different terms are void unless OFA agrees to the terms in writing.
+In the event that an active open source community develops around an OFA Software Project, the project may transition to being an upstream collaborative project as discussed in 1) above if the community recognized authoritative maintainer for the project transitions from being an agent of the OFA to being an at large community member.

 Documents and other works.
 Apart from software, the OFA may create works of authorship such as specifications, marketing materials, blogs, webinars, or other materials.
 When a Contribution is included (in whole or in part) in any work of authorship created in connection with OFA activities, the Contributor grants OFA a worldwide, perpetual, irrevocable, non-exclusive, royalty-free, fully-sublicensable copyright license to reproduce, create derivative works, distribute, display and perform the Contributions.
 Subject to the Contributor’s continued copyright ownership in their Contributions, OFA will own the copyright in any collective works, compilations, joint works or derivative works created in connection with OFA activities and will own the copyright in any works created by OFA employees or agents.
 OFA will exercise its rights and license its own copyrights in a manner consistent with its non-profit mission.
 Except as otherwise agreed by the OFA Board, works of authorship (other than software) produced by OFA must be licensed under either a Creative Commons Attribution license (CC-BY) or under a Creative Commons Attribution-NoDerivs license (CC-BY-ND), with the appropriate license to be defined by the OFA Board.